Arysoltani/Utrip/README.md

 # Utrip
-A simple C++ project using object oriented programming for hotel reservation consist of 3 phases.
-Phase 1 is just a simple implementation without any interface and statistical operations.
-In the second phase some statistical approaches has been added to the project.
-In the third phase a web interface has been added.
+This C++ project employs object-oriented programming principles to create a hotel reservation system, progressing through three distinct phases.
+In Phase 1, the initial implementation is straightforward and lacks any user interface or statistical functionality.
+Phase 2 introduces statistical methods to enhance the project's capabilities.
+In the final Phase 3, a web interface is integrated into the system.

-Also it was the last Advanced Programming(AP) project which we were supposed to use all we had learned so far.
+This project served as the culmination of our Advanced Programming (AP) course, where we were required to apply all the knowledge and skills we had acquired up to that point.